TeachingKidsProgramming/TeachingKidsProgramming.Python/README.rst

 turtle
 ======

-Examples of turtle graphics in Python - some simple fractals
+Examples of turtle graphics in Python - some simple fractals and more